mcgonagle/kravernetes/index.md

 ---

+### "Practice, Practice, Practice"

+“Kubernetes only provides the API, Orchestration and Scheduling and resource management.
+To get a complete application platform you also need a Linux Operating System; a container registry; container networking; container storage, logging, monitoring and method to integrate CI/CD pipelines.”

+---

+### So how can we strengthen the Kubernetes security?

+    1. By reducing the Kubernetes attack surface
+    2. By utilizing inbuilt Kubernetes platform security features
+    3. By using open source tools for Kubernetes security

+---

 ### Kravernetes Tenents
 1. Be aggressive but smart in your problem solving.
 2. Be vigilant in identifing and addressing challenges.